OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 * * * optical guideline orientation
 ```

-Luckyly, I had enough games (or samples) to have a clear representation of each number (minus number 8), a character (-), and 4 letters (P, K, G, S).
+Fortunately there was enough games (or samples) to have a clear representation of each number (minus number 8), a character (-), and 4 letters (P, K, G, S).
 It was easy to decode the format following a binary pattern and placing the known numbers on it:
 ```
 543210